 Hello and A Very Warm Welcome to Autumndale Therapies

 My name is Suzy Carter and I am a counsellor as well as a complementary therapist specialising in reflexology.

 I have spent a long career in healthcare and wellbeing, starting out as a cardiac physiologist in the 1970's.

-However, my working life has gradually evolved and shifted towards more holistic approaches so that now my weeks are divided between complementary therapy, counselling and stuff unrelated to work - a happy combination.
+However, my working life has gradually evolved, shifting towards more holistic approaches.
+My weeks are now divided between complementary therapy, counselling and stuff unrelated to work - a happy combination.

-Autumndale Therapies is conveniently situated half way between Petersfield and Liphook on the West Sussex/Hampshire border.
+Autumndale Therapies is conveniently and discretely situated half way between Petersfield and Liphook on the West Sussex/Hampshire border.